16 Notable alumni of

 -

-James Kimble Vardaman Jr. was an American lawyer from Mississippi, a US Navy captain during World War II, and political aide to President Harry S. Truman.
-He had worked as counsel for banks in Missouri before the war, and was appointed as a Governor of the Federal Reserve System, serving from 1946 to 1958.
+James Kimble Vardaman Jr. was an American lawyer who served as a member of the Federal Reserve Board of Governors from 1946 to 1958.
+He was a US Navy captain during World War II, and political aide to President Harry S. Truman.
+Before the war, he had worked as bank counselor in Missouri.

 -